doktorjustice/doktorjustice.github.io/_posts/2017-08-21-modelling-car-prices.md

 Here are the most important conclusions, based on the model (and [here’s the Jupyter Notebook with the code](/sample_data/Price_regression.html)):

-### 1. The price falls with about 13 percent for every year of the age of the car
+### 1. The price falls 13 percent for every year of the age of the car

 On average the value of your Ford Focus will be halved in just 5 years, no matter if you bought a brand new one or a rusty, 15 years old wreckage.
 (Obviously you’ll lose much more in absolute terms with the former.)